Teaching Philosophy Statement

 - Including scaffolding activities where I help assist learners and provide “one on one” consultations with them.

-- Connecting abstract and complex concepts and lessons with “real world” examples that can be directly applied to their personal and professional lives.
+- Connecting abstract and complex concepts and lessons with “real world” examples that can be directly applied to learners’ personal and professional lives.

 I believe that learning occurs best when the instructor promotes an environment where learners are actively engaged in a dialogue.
 When students interact with each other, they are more committed in critically evaluating the information and process what they have learned through critical self reflection (Merriam, 2004).
 Students are open to learn when the instructor asks questions and speaks to them as equals (Overholser, 1993).
 Learners are open to learning when their instructor makes them feel important, special, and motivates them to think critically.
 Learning happens when the instructor sparks interest in the subject, by asking questions, and having them complete activities and exercises to assess what they have learned.
 Learning is successful when the instructor provides connections between abstract concepts and “real world” examples so complex ideas can directly be applied to the lives.